open-power/sbe-odyssey/README.md

      the user-specific customization `customrc` to support different customization between different sbe codes.

+SBE `workon` command utilizes a Python virtual environment, with all Python packages typically installed in `SBE_ROOT/venv/` by default.
+Users have the option to override this path before using `workon` either through customrc by setting `SBE_VENV_PATH` or directly setting `SBE_VENV_PATH`.

 **Note:** The `customrc` has higher priority than the `projectrc` so the project specific customization will be overwritten based on the `customrc`.